 The Cliff Hanger Run welcomes contributions of money or in kind donations.
 Door prizes, give-aways and Award items add greatly to the runner’s enjoyment of the event.
 We also welcome publicity related services such as sharing on your website or facebook page, printing, signage and web advertisments, to let more people know about this fun race.

-- A 5K and 10K run or walk entirely on Cliff Drive in Kansas City’s historic northeast area.
+- A 5K and 10K run or walk in Kansas City’s historic northeast area.

-- The race is owned, produced and underwritten by the Kansas City Track Club, www.kctrack.org .
+- The race is owned, produced and underwritten by the Kansas City Running Club, www.kcrunningclub.com .
 100% of contributions go to charity.